psalzman/photogallery/USER_DOCUMENTATION.md

 3. Select photos (up to 100 at a time)
 4. Click "Upload Photos"
 5. Wait for upload completion
+   - Photos are automatically processed
+   - EXIF data is extracted
+   - Multiple sizes are generated

 #### Viewing Galleries
 1. Go to "View Gallery"